I’ve opened my inbox twice now this week to acceptance emails. Yay!

 ‘Ordinance Man’ began as a character sketch.
 I was living with my in-laws in Germany and had a broken leg.
 Everyone was at work and I couldn’t do much except mope, or work at my writing.
 I described a man down on the street who turned up in a council truck and walked up a laneway.
 Earlier this year I opened that sketch and turned it into a 600 word story.

 ‘In The Land Of The Free’ began as a line of story that fell into my head while on a bus trip in Thailand.
 The original line is in my diary.
-The linked stories are fictional glimpses into life as I witnessed it living and working in the south.
+The linked stories are fictional glimpses into life as I witnessed it living and working in the south there.
 I wrote those this year too.
 They come in at a sweet 400 words each.

 Flash fiction is fun.
 It’s a great way to exercise a lot of skills and dip into a world for a short time.
 I love it because so many blips appear on the story radar, and flash fiction is a way of getting to know what those little shapes in the landscape are.
 Every one has its own tone and feel, its own dynamic.